 I first saw the sky high grey concrete communist blocks in the district of Wola to the west of Warszawa’s centre as a child.
-My aunt and uncle (related through my grandmother’s sister) lived there, having moved from the east of Poland in the 60’s.
+My second aunt and uncle lived there, having moved from the east of Poland in the 60’s.
 I accepted the landscape for what it was, not guessing that the ghosts of the past lived on and the local churches we visited hid both the horrific past of the Powstanie Warszawskie (Warsaw Uprising) and a miraculous rebirth.
-Later on, I began to learn about this cataclysmic event, 75 years ago this year.
+Later on, I began to learn about this cataclysmic event in August 1944.

 The Wola Massacre